Sedgefield, South Africa: History

-The farm Ruigtevlei was granted to the widow Meeding by Lord Charles Somerset and upon her death in 1878, the farm was divided into 9 lots.
-Lots A and B were first bought by individual farmers, before eventually being purchased in 1894 by John Barrington, son of then-famous politician, farmer and industrialist Henry Barrington (referred to as ‘Henry Barrington of Portland’ in the novel ‘Circles in a forest’ by Dalene Matthee).
-John named the town in honour of his father's birthplace Sedgefield in the United Kingdom.
+The farm Ruigtevlei was granted to the widow Meeding by Lord Charles Somerset.
+Upon her death in 1878, the farm was divided into nine lots.
+Lots A and B were bought by individual farmers, before eventually being purchased in 1894 by John Barrington, son of then-famous politician, farmer and industrialist Henry Barrington.
+John named the town after his father's birthplace of Sedgefield in England.

 Kate Maurice (née Barrington) inherited the farm Sedgefield from her brother upon his death in 1901.
 Kate sold the farm in 1911 to Salmon Terblans.
 A part of the farm Sedgefield was subsequently sold as Middelplaas, but was reincorporated in 1926.
 Terblans and Thomas Moodie investigated the possibility of proclaiming a town on the farm.
 Eventually, Moodie invested a lot of work into developing a town plan after securing an option to buy the farm but due to an oversight by Moodie's lawyer, Terblans was able to step back out of their agreement at the last moment and sell the ground to Thesen and Company.
 However, Charlie Thesen decided to compensate Moodie for his invested effort and allowed him to name the newly proclaimed town.

 The name of Sedgefield was but one of a number of names considered by Moodie.
 In the end, the fact that it translated well to the original Afrikaans name of Ruigtevlei as well as the observation that it was very descriptive of the environment gave sway in favour of the name.